-Evolutionary psychologist, distinguished supporter of Humanism, born 1947
+Evolutionary psychologist, Patron of Humanists UK, born 1947

-Robin Dunbar was born in 1947 in east Africa, and educated at Magdalen College School in Brackley, Northamptonshire, and Magdalen College, Oxford.
-He became a scientist “because it was the only way I could get anything published” and has worked on reproductive strategies in baboons, feral goats and homo sapiens.
-He has been Professor of Evolutionary Psychology at the University of Liverpool since 1994.
+Robin Dunbar was born in 1947 in Liverpool, and grew up in East Africa.
+He was educated at Magdalen College School in Brackley, Northamptonshire, and Magdalen College, Oxford.
+He became a scientist “because it was the only way I could get anything published” and has worked on reproductive strategies in baboons, feral goats and Homo sapiens.
+He is Professor of Evolutionary Psychology at the University of Oxford.
 In 1988 he was elected a fellow of the British Academy, an award made for high scholarly distinction in a branch of the humanities or social sciences.

-“I have always supported the Association objectives, and I would be glad to be associated with it as a ‘distinguished supporter’”, he wrote to the BHA in 1996, “and pleased to help out in more practical ways too.”
+“I have always supported the Association’s objectives, and I would be glad to be associated with it,” he wrote to Humanists UK in 1996, “and pleased to help out in more practical ways too.”
 He was one of the 43 scientists and philosophers who in March 2002 signed a letter to Tony Blair and relevant Government departments, deploring the teaching of Creationism in schools.
 He was also one of the signatories to a letter supporting a holiday on Charles’ Darwin’s birthday, published in The Times on February 12, 2003, and also sent to the Prime Minister and the Home Secretary.

 He has written many books and articles.
 Books of particular interest to humanists include: